WoltLab/docs.woltlab.com/docs/package/acp-menu-items.md

 # ACP Menu Items

-The API for the ACP menu items allows you to add your own menu items in the admin panel with your package.
+The API for the ACP menu items allows you to add your own menu items in the admin panel for your package.

 Since WoltLab Suite 6.1 you can attach an event listener to the `wcf\system\menu\acp\event\AcpMenuCollecting` event inside a bootstrap script to lazily register your ACP menu items.